 A server certificate is required for encrypted communication via TLS (Transport Layer Security) and MTLs (Mutual MTLS).

-A server certificate is used for unique identification of a server.
-The certificate must be issued for the FQDN (fully qualified domain name) of the server.
-The server certificate must have been issued by a trusted root authority.
-Certificates are configured using the Certificates-Snap-In of the Microsoft Management Console (MMC) .
+A server certificate uniquely identifies a server.
+The certificate must be issued on the server's FQDN (full qualified domain name) .
+The server certificate must be issued by a trustworthy instance.
+Certificates are configured in the Microsoft® Management Console (MMC) certificate snap-in.

 The certificates used must be stored under Local Computer/Own Certificates and contain a private key.
 The Local Computer certificate store can be opened with the MMC console.